The Sword and the Sorcerer: Plot

-Although Mikah is captured, Alana flees through the city streets, but is eventually cornered by Cromwell's men who attempt to rape her.
+Alana flees, but is eventually cornered by Cromwell's men who attempt to rape her.
 Talon interrupts and easily dispatches her assailants.
 At a nearby tavern, Alana learns of her brother's imprisonment and asks Talon to rescue him, along with a faction of rebels who have been trapped by Cromwell's Red Dragon archers.
 Unable to bribe the lustful mercenary with gold, Alana reluctantly offers herself to him for one night.
 Satisfied, Talon departs on his mission, but Cromwell's men arrive shortly thereafter and capture Alana as well.

-Successful in freeing the rebels, Talon infiltrates the castle through the sewers and rescues Mikah, but is subsequently detected and captured by Cromwell.
+Talon annihilates the Red Dragon archers with their own casks of oil, then leads the rebels in infiltrating Cromwell's castle.
+He rescues Mikah and successfully evacuates him, only to be chased and captured by Cromwell himself.
 After forcing Alana to marry him, Cromwell invites four neighboring kings to their wedding feast, where he intends to assassinate them with Talon crucified in the dining hall.
-Before the plot can be carried out, Talon summons the strength to pull his hands free of the crucifix, just seconds before the rebels, led by Mikah, storm into the hall and overpower Cromwell's soldiers.
+Before the plot can be carried out, Talon summons the strength to free himself from the crucifix just as Mikah and his fellow rebels storm into the hall and overpower Cromwell's soldiers.

 Cromwell attempts to flee the castle with Alana, but Talon intercepts them.
 While he and the rebels clash with Cromwell's guards, Machelli takes Alana to the catacombs beneath the castle, where he reveals his true identity as Xusia.
-Although Cromwell tries to intercede, he is overmatched by the sorcerer, but Talon is able to resist Xusia's magic powers long enough to strike him down with a projectile blade.
+Although Cromwell tries to intercede, he is outmatched by the sorcerer, but Talon is able to resist Xusia's magic powers long enough to strike him down with a projectile blade.

-Talon then engages Cromwell in combat, finally slaying the evil king with a spring-loaded blade concealed in his gauntlet.
-Afterwards, Talon saves Alana from a giant constrictor snake, but Xusia suddenly rises again, prompting Talon to finish off the sorcerer with the same blade.
+Talon then engages Cromwell in combat, slaying the evil king with a spring-loaded blade concealed in his gauntlet.
+He saves Alana from a giant constrictor snake before finally killing the newly risen Xusia with the same blade.

-Having no wish to rule the kingdom himself, Talon yields the crown of Ehdan to Mikah, and Alana honors her commitment to spend one night with her brother's savior.
-As Talon and the mercenaries prepare to leave Ehdan, Rodrigo, a member of Mikah's rebellion, approaches and asks to join them.
-Talon agrees, and the group sets off for another adventure.
+Recognizing Mikah as being better qualified to rule their kingdom, Talon yields the crown of Ehdan to him.
+Alana honors her commitment to spend one night with her brother's savior, after which Talon and his fellow mercenaries prepare to leave Ehdan in search of further adventures.